rancher/docs/content/rancher/v2.x/en/tools/pipelines/configurations/_index.md

 ### Configuring Timeouts

-By default, A pipeline execution has 60 minutes timeout.
+Each pipeline execution has a default timeout of 60 second.
+If the pipeline execution cannot complete within its timeout period, the pipeline is aborted.
+If a pipeline has more executions than can be completed in 60 minutes,

 {{% tabs %}}
 {{% tab "By UI" %}}
-1. Go to EditConfig view.
+1. From the context menu, open the project for which you've configured a pipeline.
+Then select the **Pipelines** tab.

+1. From the pipeline for which you want to edit the timeout, select **Ellipsis (...) > Edit Config**.

-2. Click Show advanced options.
+1. Click **Show advanced options**.

-3. Input timeout value in minutes.
+1. Enter a new value in the **Timeout** field.

 {{% /tab %}}
 {{% tab "By YAML" %}}